 #6 NEW: Nutri Ninja Blender BN401 – Best Affordable Smoothie Blender

 The Ninja Nutri-Blender BN401 is the newest variant for the brand’s ever-popular Nutri ninja series.
-In fact, it has just been released recently (2021).

 Compared to the previous versions, it looks more modern, stronger, and has better controls.
 The Ninja BN401 still has the useful Auto-iQ dual-blend mode.
 Smoothie preset for softer ingredients and crush program for more challenging components.